Permafrost: European scale

 Vulnerabilities - The permafrost carbon feedback

 In high-latitude regions of the Earth, temperatures have risen 0.6 °C per decade, twice as fast as the global average (4).
 The resulting thaw of frozen ground exposes substantial quantities of organic carbon to decomposition by soil microbes (3).
-The permafrost region contains twice as much carbon as there is currently in the atmosphere (5).
-A substantial fraction of this material can be mineralized by microbes and converted to CO2 and CH4 on timescales of years to decades.
+The permafrost region contains twice as much carbon as there is currently in the atmosphere (5,6).
+A substantial fraction of this material can be mineralized by microbes and converted to carbon dioxide (CO2) and methane (CH4) on timescales of years to decades.
 At the proposed rates, the observed and projected emissions of CH4 and CO2 from thawing permafrost are unlikely to cause abrupt climate change over a period of a few years to a decade.
 Instead, permafrost carbon emissions are likely to be felt over decades to centuries as northern regions warm, making climate change happen faster than we would expect on the basis of projected emissions from human activities alone (5).

 The references below are cited in full in a separate map 'References'.
 Please click here if you are looking for the full references for Europe.

 - IPCC (2014)